Enigmatis/graphql-java-annotations/README.md

 For you convenience, there are two classes that you can use: `AbstractSimplePaginatedData` and `SimplePaginatedDataImpl` For examples, look at the tests

+## Community and Governance

+We are community-driven and operate in a low-maintenance mode.
+If you’d like to get involved or understand how decisions are made:

+- Contributing guide: see CONTRIBUTING.md
+- Governance: see GOVERNANCE.md
+- Code of Conduct: see CODE_OF_CONDUCT.md
+- Security: to report vulnerabilities, see SECURITY.md